Aldion0731/body-shape-predictor/README.md

 ### Further Improvements

 This project may be improved by further hyperparameter tuning and employing architecture search techniques for a better model architecture.
 For this phase of the project, developer time was mainly spent on optimizing the code for fast iterations.

 Another future improvement will be the implementation of more flexibility in the design of the `FeatureEngineer` APi.
-This will allow for model specific feature engineering as opposed to being constrained to use identical feature engineering for each iteration.
+This will allow for model specific feature engineering as opposed to being constrained to using identical feature engineering for each model in a particular iteration.